Best Paralegal Schools in West Virginia

 If you want to work in law without becoming a lawyer, becoming a paralegal is a solid option.
 In West Virginia, you’ll find accredited programs that can prepare you for entry-level legal work in law firms, corporate offices, and government agencies.
 The key is finding a school that’s approved, affordable, and fits your career needs.

-How to Become a Paralegal in West Virginia
+How to become a paralegal in West Virginia

 West Virginia does not require a state license to work as a paralegal.
 However, most law offices expect you to have formal training or significant experience.
 The fastest route is to complete an associate degree or certificate program from an accredited school.